 But What Does It Really Mean to Have Hay Fever?

-Hay fever is the eye and nose allergy condition (allergic rhinoconjunctivitis) caused by ragweed pollens.
+Hay fever is the eye and nose allergy condition (allergic rhinoconjunctivitis) caused by ragweed pollens, which is the yellow part of the plant.
 It is caused by tree pollens and is often called “rose bush fever.”
 It’s amazing how the names don’t match the cause!

 How Does it Affect Me?